Coopers' Company and Coborn School: Admissions

 The school is (since 2005) a non-selective school described by Ofsted as "an exceptional school of real excellence".
 The school excels at Performing Arts and Sports.
 In 2004 as part of the European Year of Education through Sport it won the award of "Europe's most sport minded school".

 There have been no tests since 2001 nor interviews since 2004 for admission.
 Current applications are made via application form completed by the prospective students' parents and, months later, by a second form completed by the students themselves.
 This is not an examination but is heavily scrutinized.
 The school is heavily oversubscribed with approximately 5 applicants for each of the 180 places (over 900 applicants per year group).
 Due to this issue, Coopers' and Coborn School has appeared on an episode of Panorama, filmed by the BBC, to address this issue.

 It is situated on St Mary's Lane (B187) about half a mile east of Upminster station, just over a mile west of the M25, and two miles from junction 29 (A127).

 General information

 The school is divided into 5 years, similar to other secondary schools in England.
-It is one of only a few schools in the London borough of Havering to also have a Sixth form.
-A new Sixth form building opened in 2011.
-The Sixth form is primarily supplied with students from the years below who have graduated in Year 11.
+It is one of only a few schools in the London Borough of Havering to also have a sixth form.
+A new sixth form building opened in 2011.
+The sixth form is primarily supplied with students from the years below who have completed year 11.
 However, it does allow external candidates from primarily local schools to apply, with a growing proportion being accepted due to a year-on-year increase in intake in sixth form students since the 2016/2017 academic year.

 The school specialises in humanities and sports (geography, history, RE and PE).
-It has many sporting and academic successes, including national championships in hockey and winning Havering Young Chef of the year.
+It has had many sporting and other successes, including national championships in hockey and winning Havering Young Chef of the year.